TarekHattab/SDM/README.md

 <img src="SDM_files/figure-gfm/unnamed-chunk-12-2.png" style="display: block; margin: auto;" />

-For habitat models ordination axes will be used and not the parameters themself in order to reduce the multi colinearity between habitat variables.
+For habitat models ordination axes will be used instead of the parameters themselves in order to reduce the multi colinearity between habitat variables.

 ``` r
 # Ordination of the habitat parmeters